Faculty and Administrators Guide to Circulation Privileges

 The policies summarized on this page apply only to Bobst Library.
 For information regarding policies at other libraries, please inquire at those locations.
 Note that not all libraries listed above have circulating collections and not all allow general access to their collections.

-For more detailed information regarding specific policies, inquire at the Full-Service line at Circulation.
+For more detailed information regarding specific policies, inquire at the Circulation & Reserve Services Desk.

 To receive announcements, search tips and schedules of library events, subscribe to the LIBLINK .
 Send a blank email to firstname.lastname@example.org.